jeremylynch83/drjeremylynch/master/features.md

 ## What are the benefits?

-Clipping is an established and effective therapy with a very high chance of success.
-It often achieves complete occlusion in a single treatment.
+Clipping is an established therapy with a good chance of protecting the aneurysm.

 ## What are the risks?